 Revolution is another Climax

-In my art I visually convey the patriarchal perception of woman’s orgasm as wicked and threatening investigated in the article.
+In my art I visually convey the patriarchal perception of woman’s orgasm as wicked and threatening as investigated in the article.
 In The Malleus Maleficarum of 1486, for example, the clitoris was associated with women’s witchcraft and it was considered a sort of nipple that the Devil and his demons used to suck to seduce women.
 Other writers such as Jacques Daléchamps and Ambroise Paré in French Surgery (1570) and Des monstres et prodiges (1573) manifest their anxiety about the idea that women could feel pleasure by touching their clitorises and they denounce the existence of clitorises that were so big that they could to be used by women as a penis to seduce other women.

 In my art I also visually communicate Warren’s and Balanta’s understanding of orgasm as an important and significant event by referring to their examination of the scholarly work of Marie Bonaparte.
 According to them, Bonaparte, despite the limits of her theoretical and scientific approach, represents a pioneering and innovative scholar.
 This is because she spent her life investigating woman’s orgasm and by doing this she understood the importance of physical pleasure for woman’s life.
 Because of this, Bonaparte’s scholarly work represents a source of inspiration for the contemporary feminist scholars.
-Bonaparte conducted her research about woman’s orgasm in the early 20th century by questioning the reason why the majority of women could not achieve orgasm by being penetrated by penis.
+Bonaparte conducted her research about woman’s orgasm in the early 20th century by questioning the reason why the majority of women could not achieve orgasm by being penetrated by the penis.
 She relied on Freud’s theory about the incompleteness of clitoridean orgasm and the necessity for women to achieve orgasm by being penetrated by a man.
 By investigating the reason why the majority of women could not experience orgasm during their sexual intercourses with their male partners Bonaparte conceived a theory about the connection between orgasm and the distance between the clitoris and the vaginal cavity.
-According to Bonaparte the most the clitoris and the vaginal cavity were spaced the harder was for woman to experience an orgasm while being penetrated.
+According to Bonaparte the more the clitoris and the vaginal cavity were spaced the harder was for woman to experience an orgasm while being penetrated.
 Bonaparte promoted a cure for women’s frigidity consisting in having their clitorises surgically removed and replaced closer to the vaginal orifice.
 She tried this treatment on herself three times (it did not work).

 In my art I addressed the article’s investigation about how clitoris has been considered by patriarchy as threatening, mysterious, and terrifying.
 At the same time my art also addresses the importance of woman’s orgasm for feminist politics.
 I do this by combining visual elements belonging from different environmental and industrial settings such as clams, shells, teeth, natural landscapes, precious gems, and pastries.